My academic articles and conference presentations.

 - 2020 ‘Career Planning in the Research Sector,’ workshop at the Association of Iberian and Latin American Studies of Australasia (AILASA) Conference, online event, 9 July.

-- 2018 ‘Making Science Inclusive,’ Science Pathways, Brisbane, 23 April.
+- 2018 ‘Making Science Inclusive,’ paper presented at Science Pathways, Brisbane, 23 April.

-- 2018 ‘International Women’s Day in Tech,’ Readify, Sydney, 8 March.
+- 2018 ‘International Women’s Day in Tech,’ presentation at Readify, Sydney, 8 March.

-- 2018 ‘Ending Sexual Harassment in STEM and Academia,’ Kiwi Foo, Auckland, New Zealand, 2-4 March.
+- 2018 ‘Ending Sexual Harassment in STEM and Academia,’ paper presented at Kiwi Foo, Auckland, New Zealand, 2-4 March.

 - 2017 ‘Research Equity in New Zealand Aotearoa: a Suffrage Day Conversation,’ keynote at the Royal Society, Wellington, 19 September.

-- 2016 ‘Race and Dating,’ panel with Santilla Chingaipe and Andy Quan), Conscious Dating, Sydney, 26 April.
+- 2016 ‘Race and Dating,’ Conscious Dating, panel with S. Chingaipe and A. Quan, Sydney, 26 April.

 - 2011 ‘Being ‘Latin-Australian’: Constructions and Social Consequences of Pan-Latin American Identities in Australia,’ paper presented at Imagining Latin America in Australia Workshop, University of Western Sydney, Sydney, 12-13 August.

-- 2006 ‘Don’t Ask The Sociologists, They’ll Say, “It Depends”‘: Integrating Sociology Within Interdisciplinary Models Of Terrorism,’ paper presented at Sociology For A Mobile World: Annual Conference of The Australian Sociological Association, University of Western Australia, Perth, 4-7 December.
+- 2006 ‘Don’t Ask The Sociologists, They’ll Say, “It Depends”: Integrating Sociology Within Interdisciplinary Models Of Terrorism,’ paper presented at Sociology For A Mobile World: Annual Conference of The Australian Sociological Association, University of Western Australia, Perth, 4-7 December.

 - 2006 ‘What Makes Them Do It?
 A Theoretical Framework For Analysing The Motivations Of Suicide Terrorists,’ paper presented at the Social, Organisational And Cultural Influences On Decision Making In The Australian Defence Organisation Workshop, Canberra.